GameServerManagers/LinuxGSM-Docs/game-servers/factorio.md

 ### General Server Configuration

 Not all configuration can be done in the Game Server Config.
 Additional Configuration has to be done in the Factorio files.
 Path and file names might differ.
-It is assumed the server was set up according to [Facotrio Install docs](https://linuxgsm.com/lgsm/fctrserver/).
+It is assumed the server was set up according to [Factorio Install docs](https://linuxgsm.com/lgsm/fctrserver/).

 #### Game Server Config (/lgsm/config-lgsm/fctrserver/fctrserver.cfg)